THANK YOU FOR YOUR REQUEST

 Wooden floors give way to concrete tiles in black, white, and green that doubles up as a dance floor as the parties extend into the early hours of the morning.
 A large hotel room mirror hangs on the bar’s back wall, framing the reflected views of the skyline, capturing the impressive lighting pendant from certain angles, connecting the interior and exterior spaces.

-After this detailed hotel decor project, we invite you to take a look at Rockwell’s best hotel projects by watching the following video:
+After this detailed hotel decor project, we invite you to take a look at Rockwell Group’s best hotel projects by watching the following video: